NovaStellar-DunEDU/CWEB1216-01_-_Lab_02/README.md

-App Design 2 - Lab 2
+Lab 02 - Java / Eclipse

 This is how it looks in Java: